loneagle/rgr/README.md

 Note: We sent this project in other repo because at this moment lab3 is not checked yet.

-# Node.js
+## KPI-sale
-This project about Internet-shop on nodejs and using mongo db
+This project about Internet-shop on node.js and using mongo db

 This is a user login and registration app and functional our application using Node.js, Express, Passport and Mongoose.